nmarcella/LLM_exploration/README.md

 # LLM_exploration
-I'm diving a bit deeper into LLMs.
+I'm diving a bit deeper into the technical implementation of LLMs.